OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/tools-and-resources.md

 **Very helpful overviews of the activities regarding open access and open data in Germany:**

-<a href="https://open-access.network/en/home">Open Access in Germany - overview</a>
+<a href="https://open-access.network/en/home">Open Access in Germany: oa.network</a>

-<a href="https://forschungsdaten.info/">RDM and Open Data in Germany - overview</a>
+<a href="https://forschungsdaten.info/">RDM and Open Data in Germany: forschungsdaten.info</a>

 **The Hessian, the national and the European consortia for research data infrastructure:**

 <a href="https://www.uni-marburg.de/en/hefdi/about-hefdi">HeFDI: The Hessian Research Data Infrastructure Network, Germany</a>

-<a href="https://www.uni-marburg.de/en/hefdi/hefdi-data-event/hds">HeFDI Data School</a>

 <a href="https://www.nfdi.de/">The National Research Data Infrastructure (NFDI), Germany</a>